victorarias/MagicMoq/README.md

 }
 ```

-###And you can obviously create setups with the MagicMoq API:
+###And you can, obviously, create setups with the MagicMoq API:
 ```C#
 [Test]
 public void EvenMoreNiceTest()